-The individuals or groups behind these schemes intend to solicit contributions under the guise of doing good or acting on behalf of a reputable cause.
+The individuals or groups behind these schemes intend to make donation requests under the guise of doing good or acting on behalf of a reputable cause.

 The Internet Crime Complaint Center (IC3) has prepared an intelligence note to advise people about fraudulent charitable contribution schemes.

 You should be cautious when responding to unsolicited emails, and be skeptical of individuals that represent themselves as officials of an organization requesting donations solely via email.
 Don’t open attachments from unknown senders and don’t click on links embedded within an unsolicited email.

 Remember, you can always contact the organization that the person is trying to solicit contributions for to determine if they are legitimate.